MicrosoftDocs/azure-devops-docs/docs/repos/git/os-compatibility.md

 The Windows, macOS, and Linux file systems have limitations and behaviors that one or more of the other platforms don't always support.
 Because Git is a cross-platform technology, it's possible for a developer on one platform to make a commit that contains files or folders that have incompatible names with another platform's file system.
 Protecting your repo from this incompatibility is important because developers on other platforms might unknowingly check out a commit that corrupts their working directories because of unsupported file or path names.

 Azure Repos offers [three cross-platform compatibility settings](repository-settings.md) that help protect your repo from people pushing commits that are incompatible with one or more platforms.
-These settings are related to the following file system limitations:
+These settings are related to the following limitations with file systems:

 - Case sensitivity
 - Restrictions on file and folder names